Rominou34/rominou/README.md

 ##License

-You can copy this website as you want, but as it contains some private information contact me first if you want to share it somewhere :)
+You can copy this website as you want, but as the home section contains some private information contact me first if you want to share it somewhere :)

 Apart from that, I don't even care if you copy the whole source code to make yourself a website ( as long as you don't post it on Reddit to steal that sweet karma ), and it would even make me proud :)

+If you want to copy the lab or use the functions inside of it to do some geeky stuff go ahead